-All companies are subject to an extensive set of regulations that relate to important aspects of their business.
-Noncompliance carries severe punishment or even the risk of discontinued business operations.
+All companies who contract with the DoD or another federal agency are subject to an extensive set of regulations -- in this case, DFARS.
+Noncompliance carries severe punishment, and you run the risk of being forced to discontinue business operations.

-But dealing with the federal government as a defense contractor features additional requirements that firms in the private sector may not experience.
-One such emerging field is the need to introduce stricter legislation in the area of cybersecurity in response to the more complex cyber threats of today.
+As is to be expected, dealing with the federal government as a defense contractor comes with additional requirements that firms in the private sector may not experience.
+One such emerging field is the need to introduce stricter legislation in the area of cybersecurity as a response to the more complex cyber threats of today.

 What is DFARS?

 DFARS was published by the Department of Defense (DoD) in 2015.
-The main purpose of DFARS is to protect the confidentiality of Controlled Unclassified Information (CUI)—regulations apply to all DoD contractors.
+The primary purpose of DFARS is to protect the confidentiality of Controlled Unclassified Information (CUI)— and regulations apply to all DoD contractors.

 What is CUI?

 Before considering the ramifications of a DFARS compliance audit, it’s essential to note what exactly constitutes CUI.
 In short, CUI is simply information that is sensitive and in the interests of the United States but is not strictly regulated by the Federal government.

 CUI includes any potentially sensitive and unclassified information needing controls to be in place that define methods for safeguarding or dissemination.
 Each federal agency has provided a public registry of categories and subcategories of CUI and determines why information is considered CUI.